jonlpersson/ed-latimore/site/_posts/2022-01-07-the-4-most-important-qualities-of-a-good-teacher.md

 The first step that you take before moving through the problem is ensuring that the student is able to explain the problem and what is being asked of them.
 Then, you discuss any equations or formulas that might be useful in solving this particular problem.

-My optics professor, [Theodore Corcovilos](https://www.corcoviloslab.com/){: target="_blank" rel="noopener noreferrer"}, once told the class, “Never use an equation if you don’t know how to derive it.”
+My optics professor,&nbsp;[Theodore Corcovilos](https://www.corcoviloslab.com/){: target="_blank" rel="noopener noreferrer"}, once told the class, “Never use an equation if you don’t know how to derive it.”
 I remember thinking at the time that this was an insane standard.
 However, he didn’t mean for us to create each equation we use from scratch.
 It wasn’t until I started tutoring that I understood what he really meant.

 He meant for us to fully understand any equation we use rather than just memorize it.
 This way we’d know exactly when—or when not to—use it.